Boran/webfact-make/README.md

 Using
 -----
-* Build a first Drupal website: Go to the websites menu > vanilla > Manage > create.
+* Build a first Drupal website:
+  - Go to the websites menu > vanilla > Manage > create.
   - It will take maybe 40 seconds and the 'built status' will reach 100.
   - Go to Manage > Docker logs to follow progress.
   - Now, how to visit the new website that has been created?
 This can be done in several ways, mapping a port on the docker server to the new website, or using an nginx container to automatically map the port.
-* Todo: add a walkthough on create templates and websites and operations on websites.
+* So lets make the website visible by mapping a port
+  - Map a port: Go to Websites > vanilla > meta data, scroll down to advanced and open that section, add "80:9001" on the docker ports section, save.
+  - Back on the vanilla page, go to Advanced > Rebuild from sources.
+Wait 30 secs.
+  - Then go to http://192.168.10.130:9001/, replacing 192.168.10.130 with the IP of your docker server.
+You'll see the drupal front page and can login with user/passwd=admin/admin (the default for the boran/drupal docker image).
+* From the vanilla page (website/advanced/3), experiment with the start/stop/logs commands in the manage menu.
+* In the Advanced menu, checkout the Inspect And Run Command
+* Try Advanced > Rebuild from sources.
+* Now you've had a basic overview, enjoy the rest.
+(Feel free to submit a patch with additional doc :-)